 She graduated first in her class from American University Washington College of Law and received the Dean's Award for Professional Responsibility for her work in the Immigrant Justice Clinic.
 After graduation, she clerked for the Honorable Hilda G. Tagle in the U.S. District Court for the Southern District of Texas.

-Alia is a member of the Texas bar, and is not currently admitted to the Pennsylvania bar.
+Alia is a member of the Pennsylvania and Texas bars.